The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 Latin America

-In most Latin American countries, such as Venezuela, Argentina, Cuba, Dominican Republic and Ecuador, this celebration is usually called Día del Amor y la Amistad (Day of Love and Friendship) in addition to Valentine’s Day.
+In most Latin American countries, such as Venezuela, Argentina, Cuba, Dominican Republic, and Ecuador, this celebration is usually called Día del Amor y la Amistad (Day of Love and Friendship) in addition to Valentine’s Day, embodying the sentiment of “Te amo/quiero mucho.”

-The festivity, although it has its origins in the couple’s love, has been extended to friendships, which is why in these countries it is common to give a gift to close friends.
+The festivity, although it has its origins in the couple’s love, has been extended to friendships, which is why in these countries it is common to give a gift to close friends during “Semana de la dulzura,” a period that celebrates affection in a similar spirit.

 It is also common to play amigo secreto (secret friend), where several friends agree to participate.
 Each friend writes his or her name on a piece of paper, then these papers are put in a bowl and each person takes a piece of paper at random.
 It is not possible to reveal who has been given to whom, and the secret is revealed on the day the gift is given.